bitrise-io/devcenter/_articles/reviews/device-testing-for-android-draft.md

 #### Setting user input for a successful robo test

-If your app needs specific user interaction for a successful robo test, then we suggest you to use `Robo Directives` input field.
-A simple use case would be when certain UI elements of the app are only accessible for robo testing if username and email address as the required user inputs are populated for log in.
+If your app needs specific user interaction for a successful robo test, you can use `Robo Directives` input field to set those necessary inputs.
+For example, certain UI elements of the app are only accessible for robo testing if the required user inputs (username and email address) are populated for successful log in.

 1. Open the `[BETA] Virtual Device Testing for Android` Step in your workflow.
 2. Click `Robo Test` section.